A man in a hat is kneeling on rocks next to a river panning for gold - Gold panning in a riverbed with prospecting tools

 What is Pan For Treasure?

-Pan For Treasure is a comprehensive guide to gold panning, metal detecting, prospecting gear, and adventure tips — created for enthusiasts and beginners alike.
+Pan For Treasure is a comprehensive website with guides for gold panning, metal detecting, prospecting gear, and adventure tips – created for enthusiasts and beginners alike.

 Who writes the content on Pan For Treasure?